Massey's internationally-accredited School of Management is a centre of expertise for study and research into contemporary management issues.

 Our people make us who we are.
 Meet senior leaders in the Massey School of Management.

-Associate Professor Jo Bensemann
+Professor Jo Bensemann

 Jo became the Head of School for the School of Management in 2019, after five years as Associate Head of School.
 Her academic background is in human resource management, tourism and entrepreneurship.
 She maintains research interests in entrepreneurship and innovation, agribusiness and family business, along with women and work.

 Association of MBAs (AMBA)

 Massey's MBA programmes (MBA and EMBA) are accredited by the Association of MBAs

 Our Master of Finance (Risk Analytics) is accredited with the Global Association of Risk Management Professionals (GARP).

 Massey Business School and IMNZ have a collaborative partnership to offer development pathways that transform talented people into valuable managers, visionary leaders and global executives.